Unhappy People Have These Things In Common

 There have been ample studies that have proven getting rich won’t bring happiness, yet unhappy people tend to unnecessarily worry about money.
 A study by Princeton University found that an annual income of $US75,000 per year, per household is needed to be happy.
 What this really means, is that you need to be comfortably paying your bills and generate some savings without worrying about finances or building debt.

 If money or lack of is a constant issue, analyse your spending.
 Could you downsize?
 Are you paying for things you could do without?
 Have you overcommitted financially?
+Have you tried increasing your income yet through channels like those on the Immediate momentum review?

 2. Unhappy people hate their jobs